seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 Developing and running AI models necessitates data centers which consume large amounts of electricity, rare-earth materials, and water.
 The planned capacity of data centers to be created in the next decade is widely commented as putting other use at risk.
-AI models could also create mass unemployment, especially when it used to augment robots with smart behavior, performing better and cheaper than human operators would do (taxi driver, factory worker ...).
+AI models could also create mass unemployment, among white collars and also when it used to augment robots with smart behavior, performing better and cheaper than human operators would do (taxi driver, factory worker ...).

 AI models also increase the potential for harm for cyber attacks or in the design of bio weapons ([Suleyman, 2024](https://the-coming-wave.com/)).
 Finally, AI is estimated to pose an existential risk to humanity as a whole, in the plausible eventuality when it would achieve a level of self awareness and would set goals not aligned with the ones humans would choose ([Hinton, 2025](https://www.cbsnews.com/news/godfather-of-ai-geoffrey-hinton-ai-warning/), [AI Statement](https://aistatement.com/work/statement-on-ai-extinction-risk)).